Joecstarr/thesis/sections/software/survey.md

 SnapPy [@SnapPy] is a Python wrapper for SnapPea, which is a collection of C libraries.
 SnapPy and SnapPea are open source and published in the same GitHub repository which includes bug reporting and test suites.
 SnapPy's Python bindings allow researchers to leverage the massive Python ecosystem, allowing for wide and varied usage.
-SnapPy can be utilized in anything from a simple command line tool, to a GUI tool to draw knots, to a webapp doing knot computations.
+SnapPy can be utilized in anything such as a simple command line tool, GUI tool to draw knots, or a web application doing knot computations.
 This allows SnapPy to be tailored to the needs of individual researchers, allowing for simple subsets of functionality to be presented to undergraduate researchers.
 Each of these uses benefits from the decoupling of SnapPy and the core logic in SnapPea, allowing for fast execution of the SnapPea C code, but simple